 You must submit reports in line with the timeframes in the grant agreement.
-You will submit your project final report on SmartyGrants.
+You will submit all project progress and final reports on SmartyGrants.
 In your final report we expect you to report on your project's achievements against agreed objectives including:

-- role of key personnel and artists - · outcomes of partnerships and collaborations - · contribution to increasing access - expenditure of grant funding against agreed budget, including a certified financial statement
+- role of key personnel and artists - outcomes of partnerships and collaborations - contribution to increasing access - expenditure of grant funding against agreed budget, including a certified financial statement.